 Flying soon?
 7 tips from recent travellers for a stress-free trip

-5 Australians give their tips for international travel right now.
+5 Aussies give their tips for international travel right now.

-So, what should you expect from your upcoming trip?
-And how can you best prepare?
+So what should you expect from your upcoming trip?
+And how can you be best prepared for international travel?

 1. Sort your entry documents ahead of time